top of page

 Grinding in chucks

 While this is a lesser problem for most customers and workholding users, chucks that work in tandem with each other need to be ground in to match each other.
-This is crucial in order to get a solid connection between device and material.
-A small air gap between the material and workholding essentially will lessen the magnet's holding power and can put people in a dangerous situation.
+This is crucial to get a solid connection between the device and the material.
+A small gap between the material and workholding essentially will lessen the magnet's holding power and can put people in a dangerous situation.

 If you have any questions about grinding in your chuck, give us a call.